MustafaAlzahaby/Dynamic-Configuration-Form/README.md

 ## ✅ Features & Functionality
 - Dynamic rendering of dropdowns from JSON config structure
 - Custom validation: requires at least 3 fields selected
-- Modern SCSS styling and clean layout
-- Order-preserving JSON output matching config sequence
+- Form values are submitted in the same order as config
+- Final output uses **label names** not system values
-- Clean and smooth submission confirmation message
+- Clean success confirmation overlay (no alerts)
-- Fully built using React + TypeScript + Vite
+- SCSS-based styling and animation
+- TypeScript support for safety and clarity

 ---

 ## 🧠 Design Decisions & Assumptions
-- The `configData` is assumed to be an array of one object.
+- The `configData` is assumed to be an array of one object (schema-like input).
-- Dropdowns are mapped using labels for user display, but stored and returned as labels instead of internal values.
+- Dropdown values are displayed and returned using their **labels**, not internal system values.
-- Custom success message is preferred over `alert()` for better UX.
-- `useMemo` is used to memoize config parsing for performance.
+- Form is centered using modern Flexbox (no `position: absolute` hacks).
+- Types (`ConfigOption`, `ConfigData`, `ConfigSchema`) are separated into `src/types/`.
-- SCSS is used instead of CSS Modules or styled-components for simplicity.
+- SCSS used to allow flexibility and reuse.

 ---